harshitag1/SoS-Reinforcement-Learning/README.md

 ## Additional Resources

-I would also like to share an extra resource with you all that I personally find valuable for learning reinforcement learning from the ground up: [Reinforcement Learning](https://youtube.com/playlist?list=PLzuuYNsE1EZAXYR4FJ75jcJseBmo4KQ9-)
+I would also like to share an extra youtube playlist with you all that I personally find valuable for learning reinforcement learning from the ground up: [Reinforcement Learning](https://youtube.com/playlist?list=PLzuuYNsE1EZAXYR4FJ75jcJseBmo4KQ9-)